 The Montana HQT was first developed by the Stakeholder Group, with the first draft release of the technical document in May 2017.
-The technical document was revised based on stakeholder feedback and developed into The Montana Mitigation System Habitat Quantification Tool Technical Manual for Greater Sage-grouse (Montana HQT).
-It is based on the latest available peer-reviewed science related to GRSG and its habitat in Montana.
+The technical document was revised based on stakeholder feedback and developed into The Montana Mitigation System Habitat Quantification Tool Technical Manual for Greater Sage-Grouse (Montana HQT).
+It is based on the latest available peer-reviewed science related to sage-grouse and its habitat in Montana.

 The Montana HQT incorporates elements from Nevada, Wyoming, and Oregon's Greater Sage-Grouse Habitat Quantification Tool Scientific Methods Documents and Wyoming Governor Mead's Compensatory Mitigation Framework.
-As new peer-reviewed science and agency information becomes available, the Montana HQT will be updated by the Program to reflect new understanding of GRSG and its habitat in Montana (see Section 6.0 on Adaptive Management and Monitoring).
+As new peer-reviewed science and agency information becomes available, the Montana HQT will be updated by the Program to reflect new understanding of sage-grouse and its habitat in Montana (see Section 6.0 on Adaptive Management and Monitoring).

-2.0 OVERVIEW OF THE MONTANA HQT
+2. OVERVIEW OF THE MONTANA HQT

-The Montana HQT is a scientific approach for assessing Habitat Function and conservation outcomes for GRSG in Montana (Figure 2.
+The Montana HQT is a scientific approach for assessing Habitat Function and conservation outcomes for sage-grouse in Montana (Figure 2.
 1).
-The purpose of the Montana HQT is to quantify Habitat Function for a given location with respect to GRSG needs.
-The Montana HQT uses a set of measurements and methods, applied at multiple spatial scales, to evaluate criteria related to GRSG Habitat Function.
-Estimates of Habitat Function in the Montana HQT are calculated using a multilevel assessment process (Figure 2.
+The purpose of the Montana HQT is to quantify Habitat Function for a given location with respect to sage-grouse needs.
+The Montana HQT uses a set of measurements and methods, applied at multiple spatial scales, to evaluate criteria related to sage-grouse Habitat Function.
+Estimates of Habitat Function in the Montana HQT are calculated using a multi-level assessment process (Figure 2.
 2).

-The First Level Assessment determines whether a project is located within currently defined boundaries of State-designated GRSG habitat and within the State's core, general, and connectivity habitat boundaries and U.S. Bureau of Land Management (BLM) or the U.S. Forest Service (USFS) Priority Habitat Management Areas (PHMA), General Habitat Management Areas (GHMA), and Restoration Habitat Management Areas (RHMA) where outside of state boundaries.
+The First Level Assessment determines whether a project is located within currently defined boundaries of State-designated sage-grouse habitat and within the State's Core, General, and Connectivity habitat boundaries.
+Where outside of state boundaries, U.S. Bureau of Land Management (BLM) or the U.S. Forest Service (USFS) Priority Habitat Management Areas (PHMA), General Habitat Management Areas (GHMA), and Restoration Habitat Management Areas (RHMA) are considered.